Pragmatists/OpenTrappUI/README.md

 Re-generate worklog entry parser: `grunt exec:generate_parser`

+### Deploment

+Deployment is triggered automatically by Travis after each commit to branch master

-Publish on Github on PROD: `grunt gh-pages:prod`
+Publish manually on Github on PROD: `grunt gh-pages:prod`